Wildboar-Software/directory/apps/meerkat-docs/docs/intro.md

 are defined in the International Telecommunications Union's X.500 series of specifications (hence the name).
-ITU Recommendation X.500 is the introduction to X.500 directory services, as well as an index to the other X.500-series specifications; all versions except the 2019 can be read for free [here](https://www.itu.int/rec/T-REC-X.500/en).
+ITU Recommendation X.500 is the introduction to X.500 directory services, as well as an index to the other X.500-series specifications; all versions can be read for free [here](https://www.itu.int/rec/T-REC-X.500/en).

 The distributed database is called the "Directory Information Base" (DIB), and